11x vs AiSDR vs Artisan: Fully Autonomous AI SDR Replacement Comparison 2026

 |---|---|---|---|

-| AiSDR | $900/month ($720 annual) | Monthly or annual, billed quarterly | Public |
+| AiSDR | $900/month (quarterly only, $2,700 upfront) | Quarterly only | Public |

-| 11x | ~$250/month (Intern tier) (estimated) | Annual, quote-based | Contact sales |
+| 11x | ~$2,000/month (estimated, quote-based) | Annual, quote-based | Contact sales |

 | Artisan | $250-$600/month (Intern to Employee tier) (estimated) | Annual, quote-based | Contact sales |

-For a 3-person agency team running one AI SDR rep, AiSDR's $900/month is the entry point.
-For mid-market teams replacing 2-3 human SDRs with autonomous AI, Artisan's $3,000–4,000/month quote may still deliver ROI versus $180,000+ annual headcount costs.
+For a 3-person agency team running one AI SDR rep, AiSDR's $900/month (billed quarterly only) is the entry point.
+For mid-market teams replacing 2-3 human SDRs with autonomous AI, Artisan's $3,000–$4,000/month quote may still deliver ROI versus $180,000+ annual headcount costs.

-Key compliance and failure considerations:
+Key compliance and risk considerations:

 - AiSDR: Reputational damage from poor tone/targeting without guardrails; requires human checkpoints